h5py/h5py/docs/high/dataset.rst

             >>> arr = np.zeros((100,), dtype='int32')
             >>> dset.read_direct(arr, np.s_[0:10], np.s_[50:60])

+  .. method:: write_direct(self, source, source_sel=None, dest_sel=None):

+        Write data directly to HDF5 from a NumPy array.
+        The source array must be C-contiguous.
+Selections must be the output of numpy.s_[<args>].
+        Broadcasting is supported for simple indexing.

     .. method:: astype(dtype)

         Return a context manager allowing you to read data as a particular